-All in all, Guinness cake is an easy bake and you cannot really mess it up (as long as you make sure that all the ingredients are well mixed).
-It will keep well for some time – in fact it has to “rest” for a week at least before it achieves it full flavor.
+All in all, Guinness cake is easy to bake, even for kitchen novices, and is almost guaranteed to turn out well as long as you make sure that all the ingredients are thoroughly mixed.
+It will keep well for some time – in fact it has to “rest” for a week at least before it achieves its full flavor.

 Guinness Cake Ingredients